mlund/ultimate64/README.md

 ~~~

 Where `HOST` is the IP address or hostname of the Ultimate device on your local network.
-Alternatively specify this in the envronmental variable `ULTIMATE_HOST` as
+Alternatively specify this in the environmental variable `ULTIMATE_HOST` as
 assumed in the following examples.

 ## Examples